sebastos1/auth/README.md

 # auth

-This service is the central point of auth for sjallabong, with oauth2.
+This service is the central point of auth for sjallabong, with oauth2, with pkce bff.

-Clients are hardcoded for now.

 ```sh
 git clone https://gitlab.com/sjallabong/auth